 The meaning of the term isotonic is “iso” or “same” (just like with isometric), plus “tonic”, which means “tension”.
 So, it means “same tension” - the tension on the muscle remains the same.

 It's essentially the opposite of isometric exercise.
 Think about a bicep curl, one example of an isotonic exercise.
 As you move the elbow joint, your bicep contracts, and the muscle shortens.
 When you lower it, the muscle gets longer.

 Isometric vs. Isotonic: Which is Better for Muscle Development?

 When it comes to isometric vs isotonic exercises, isotonic exercises are more effective at building muscle than isometric exercises.
 The full range of motion and muscle contraction from an isotonic exercise leads to increased muscle activation and better gains in strength and size, as well as bone density.

 Isotonic exercises are also best for overall athletic performance, and increasing speed and power.

 But that's not to say that isotonic exercises are the best in every situation.
 There are plenty of benefits to doing isometric exercises as well.

 Isometric exercises are an excellent choice when you want (or need) to train strength without putting stress on the joints.

-Let’s say you’re recovering from an injury, or you have a health condition that makes it risky to lift weights in the traditional sense.
-Isometric exercises give you a way to do this, activating the muscles without loading weight on your joints.
+Let's say you're recovering from an injury, have joint pain, or you have a health condition that makes it risky to lift weights in the traditional sense.
+Isometric exercises give you a way to activate and strengthen your muscles while keeping the joints safe and minimizing weight.

-And while you don’t get the same level of muscle growth and similar benefits from isometric exercises as you do with isotonic, they’re still a good way to increase strength (particularly core strength), muscle definition, improve bone density, and provide a range of other exercise-related benefits.
+While you don't get the same level of muscle growth and similar benefits from isometric exercises as you do with isotonic, they're still a good way to increase strength (particularly core strength), muscle definition and muscular endurance, improve bone density, and provide a range of other exercise-related benefits.